tylerharter/cs301-projects/spring19/lab10/README.md

 What does `fruit_message("apple")` return?  (try it!)

 Try the other fruits too.
 What if you try getting the message for a fruit that doesn't exist?
-Modify `fruit_message` so it return "bad fruit" in that scenario.
+Modify `fruit_message` so it returns "bad fruit" in that scenario.
 Use the `mkdir` example from earlier for inspiration.

 ### JSON

-JSON allows us to represent various Python structurs (e.g., dicts) as strings.
+JSON allows us to represent various Python structures (e.g., dicts) as strings.
 It is possible to save a string containing JSON data to a file (one might call such a file a JSON file, even though there is nothing special about the file except for its contents).